us-irs/sat-rs/satrs-book/src/communication.md

 # Communication with sat-rs based software

-Communication is a huge topic for satellites.
-These systems are usually not (directly) connected to the internet and only have 1-2 communication links during nominal operation.
-However, most satellites have internet access during development cycle.
+Communication is a huge topic for space systems.
+They are usually not (directly) connected to the internet and only have 1-2 communication links during nominal operation.
+However, most of these systems have internet access during development cycle.
 There are various standards provided by CCSDS and ECSS which can be useful to determine how to communicate with the satellite and the primary On-Board Software.

 # Application layer

-Current communication with satellite systems is usually packet based.
+Most communication with space systems is usually packet based.
 For example, the CCSDS space packet standard only specifies a 6 byte header with at least 1 byte payload.
-The PUS packet standard is a subset of the space packet standard which adds some fields and a 16 bit CRC, but it is still centered around small packets. `sat-rs` provides support for these ECSS and CCSDS standards to also attempts to fill the gap to the internet protocol by providing the following components.
+The PUS packet standard is a subset of the space packet standard, which adds some fields and a 16 bit CRC, but it is still centered around small packets. `sat-rs` provides support for these ECSS and CCSDS standards to also attempts to fill the gap to the internet protocol by providing the following components.